AishwaryaSudarshan/HouseOfPotions/README.md

   - Tilt phone screen to the left for 5 seconds for a hint to appear about what the closest object is and what direction to look in (ahead, behind, left, right)

+Advanced Requirements:

+  - We selected the Intelligent NPCs & Mobile Sensors advanced requirements because we thought they would make our project more engaging, increase the difficulty, and fit well with our magical theme.
+We chose the Intelligent NPC as the knight to go well with our fantasy theme and have it "guard" the House of Potions.
+The motion-based interactions we included give the character a sense of magical capabilities.

 Github Information:

   - Users: @AishwaryaSudarshan, @dheepsk, @aksharaganapathi, @sanjeet-v